 There to join in the celebrations will be a number of players from the original side and also some who missed the opening night but featured in the inaugural campaign.

 The originals were (official club number in brackets):

 FULLBACK | PHIL BLAKE (#2)

 Now 51 (born in London on November 24, 1963), Blake brought plenty of first-grade experience to the club and he also had stints with Warrington and Wigan.
 He has a special place in the club’s history as its first try-scorer, ending his first-grade career after his final season with the Warriors in 1997.
 He was among the originals on hand for the 10th anniversary match against the Broncos in 2005.
-More recently he has been involved in rugby union coaching, spending time working with Robbie Deans when he was coaching the Wallabies and now as defence coach for the Leicester Tigers in England.
+Later he was involved in rugby union coaching, spending time working with Robbie Deans when he was coaching the Wallabies while he also worked with the Leicester Tigers in England.

 NRL career: 265 games (1982-1997), 574 points (138 tries, 8 goals, 15 field goals).